 In California, insurance companies are prohibited from using your ZIP code, gender or credit-based insurance score to calculate your car insurance premium.
 Your premium may be higher or lower than the premium rates quoted above depending on your individual rating factors.

 How to lower your car insurance after a speeding ticket

 Although auto insurance premiums typically increase after a speeding ticket, there are ways you can reduce the impact of the rate hike.
 Following these tips could help you lower your auto insurance premium if you have a speeding ticket on your record:

 Each car insurance company uses its own method to determine premiums.
 Some carriers may charge more heavily for speeding tickets than others.
 If your premiums increase significantly after a speeding ticket, comparing quotes from different auto insurers could help you find a lower rate, according to the Triple-I.

 |Car insurance company||Average annual full coverage premium before speeding ticket||Average annual full coverage premium after speeding ticket||% increase|

 Premiums are average annual full coverage premiums for 40-year-olds

 When considering changing your auto insurance company, you may want to research more than average premiums.
-Reviewing customer service ratings, coverage offerings, available discounts and financial strength may help you to choose the right company for you.
+Reviewing customer service scores, coverage offerings, available discounts and financial strength ratings may help you to choose the right company for you.